Refined disk potentials for immersed Lagrangian surfaces: Lagrangian surgery and Lagrangian fillings of the Hopf link

-and concatenate the loops resulting after these substitutions.
-In the case $s=t$ this gives monomials in $CE((L_p)^\circ_\rho;\C[\pi_1((L_p)_\rho^\circ)],\st)$ and describes the map.
 In the case $s\ne t$, there is a second step where each loop in a monomial resulting from the substitution that is based at $\st_{t}$ is conjugated with $x$ to give a loop based at the base point $\st_{s}$.
-This again gives monomials in $CE((L_p)^\circ_\rho;\C[\pi_1((L_p)_\rho^\circ)],\st)$ and defines the map in this case.
+This again gives monomials in $CE(\Lambda';\C[\pi_1((L_p)_\rho^\circ)],\st)$ and defines the map in this case.
 In other words, in the case $s\ne t$, we apply the change of base point map whenever it is needed.
+In both cases described above, the proof of the chain map property is straightforward.